Joanna Ampil: Career

 She performed Grizabella in the 40th Anniversary Tour of Cats (South Korea, 2020/2021) during the height of COVID-19 pandemic with socially distanced audiences and local government protocols; along with Phantom of the Opera World Tour (South Korea and Taiwan, 2020).

 In the summer of 2021, Joanna made her Chichester Festival Theatre debut in Rodgers and Hammerstein's South Pacific as Bloody Mary.
 In the summer of 2022, she reprised the role of Bloody Mary in London ahead of a UK Tour.

 In 2023, she played The Engineer in the brand new production Miss Saigon at Sheffield Theatres by special arrangement with Sir Cameron Mackintosh, bringing together the original creators of the show Claude-Michel Schönberg and Alain Boublil along with Artistic Directors Robert Hastie and Anthony Lau in editing the book, lyrics and creating new arrangements for the reimagined production.

 Joanna joined international stars of the stage and screen, including Michael Ball, Daniel Dae Kim, Maria Friedman, Audra McDonald, Julian Ovenden, Lucy St. Louis, Aaron Tveit, Marisha Wallace and Patrick Wilson in My Favorite Things: The Rodgers & Hammerstein 80th Anniversary Concert, featuring a 40-piece orchestra on 12 December 2023, at the Theatre Royal Drury Lane.
-The filmed musical concert will be screened in cinemas across the UK, Ireland, Australia, New Zealand, and North America, and will be part of the PBS Great Performances broadcast this Spring 2024.
+The filmed musical concert will be screened in cinemas across the UK, Ireland, Australia, New Zealand, and North America, and was part of the PBS Great Performances broadcast in Spring 2024.

+Since 2024, she has played Carlotta Giudicelli in The Phantom of the Opera at His Majesty’s Theatre.